 4. Ensuring sponsorship is for a genuine vacancy

-Any migrant sponsored under a Tier 2 (General) visa will be assigned a certificate of sponsorship for a specific vacancy.
+Any migrant sponsored under a Skilled Worker visa will be assigned a certificate of sponsorship for a specific vacancy.
 The vacancy must be a genuine requirement for the business and the migrant should not be employed to undertake any other role within the business other than the one specified in the certificate of sponsorship.

 5. Co-operation with UKVI